FearlessHyena/djtwebserver/README.md

     * And update the db connection string in `server.go` `main()`

 ## TODO (Future Enhancements)
-* Get the etherium network and db connection string programmatically through cmd options
 * Use a websocket to connect to Ropsten and use a subscriber to automatically get notified on transaction events
 * Create the DB schema automatically if it doesn't exist
-* Unit Tests...
-* Better error handling
+* Unit Tests... and some better error handling